gelatodigital/limit-orders-lib/packages/limit-orders-react/README.md

   GELATO_PERSISTED_KEYS,
 } from "@gelatonetwork/limit-orders-react";

+// OPTIONAL: set the gelato persisted keys
+// If don't use `redux-localstorage-simple` you can skip this step and only set the reducers
-// set the gelato persisted keys const PERSISTED_KEYS: string[] = ["your_keys", ...GELATO_PERSISTED_KEYS];
+// You can also skip you don't use the GelatoLimitOrderPanel component const PERSISTED_KEYS: string[] = ["your_keys", ...GELATO_PERSISTED_KEYS];

 const store = configureStore({